roobottom/cv-2020/_source/index.md

 Here's some highlights:

-* I grew Firefly's design team from 1 (me) to 5
+- I grew Firefly's design team from 1 (me) to 5
-* I defined Firefly's research and design process
+- I defined Firefly's research and design process
-* I created Firefly's design system
+- I created Firefly's design system
-* I
-* I designed and ran cross-team and stakeholder workshops
+- I designed and ran cross-team and stakeholder workshops
-* I helped lead the whole company as part of Firefly's SLT
+- I helped lead the whole company as part of Firefly's SLT

 You can read a [case study about leading design at Firefly](https://roodesign.co.uk/case-studies/firefly/).